teal-finance/emo/doc/go/README.md

 Output:

-> [myLib] Error 📥  An error has occurred: PARAM ERROR from main.main in emo/examples/example.go:17
+> `[myLib] 📥 ERROR  An error has occurred: PARAM ERROR from main.main in emo/examples/example.go:17`

 It prints additional information about the file and the line if the event is of type error